To see the world in a grain of sand and a heaven in a wild flower – William Blake, ‘Auguries of Innocence‘

 After being so precious about avoiding walking on the sand near St Ives, it was simply impossible today not to walk up and down beaches, and up and down dunes.
 Seemingly every small cove was backed by ranks of them.

-We walked for a time with Mark, a retired Geography teacher who was generous with his local knowledge for selecting the best of the dune paths, his explanations complete with sand diagrams, and also with a geology lecture which answered some of the questions we had about the rocks.
+We walked for a time with Pete, a retired Geography teacher who was generous with his local knowledge for selecting the best of the dune paths, his explanations complete with sand diagrams, and also with a geology lecture which answered some of the questions we had about the rocks.

 At Cligg’s head, the multicoloured cliff from yesterday, the red was ochre, the green was copper and yellow signals the presence of arsenic.
 The arsenic kills everything in the fields, which is why the Doctor Who landscape from yesterday was so bare.
 And it is so friable because intrusions of feldspar up through the granite are decaying into a form similar to china clay.
 The resulting shale rock is very unstable, and there have been several recent serious rockfalls and many diversions away from the edge of the cliffs.

-Yesterday’s sand martin nests and today’s wonderful sandpipers taking flight in front of us (together with a flock of turnstones camouflaged perfectly against the parti-coloured sea pebbles) were a real treat, but eventually we had had enough of sand, and doing a passable impression of the Ministry of Silly Walks to avoid getting it in it boots, we took advantage of a shortcut which presented itself to us in the form of a golf course.
+Yesterday’s sand martin nests and today’s wonderful sandpipers taking flight in front of us (together with a flock of turnstones camouflaged perfectly against the parti-coloured sea pebbles) were a real treat, but eventually we had had enough of sand, and doing a passable impression of the Ministry of Silly Walks to avoid getting it in our boots, we took advantage of a shortcut which presented itself to us in the form of a golf course.

 Taking our lives into our hands crossing the fairway, we revelled in the perfect close-mown turf, and likewise as the greens gave way to springy, rabbit-cropped heathland strewn with cowslips, and the air saturated with the ‘showering sprinkles’ of larks.